grmbl99/meteor-4pi/README.md

 This application is build using the **Meteor** framework.
 To install this framework, follow the installation instructions on [meteor.com](https://www.meteor.com/developers/install)

-After installation, `git clone` this repository and follow the instructions below.
+After installation, `git clone` this repository and follow the instructions below

 ## Configuration